Glutes · Isolation movement

 Common mistakes

-- •Arching the lower back to extend the leg further behind the body instead of just extending at the hip.
+- •Arching the lower back to fling the leg higher instead of extending from the hip.

 Variations & alternatives